Who is Akshata Murthy, Rishi Sunak’s millionaire wife?

 Who is Rishi Sunak’s wife Akshata Murthy?

-Believed to be richer than the Queen, the 42-year-old daughter of Indian IT billionaire N.r.
-Narayana Murthy captured the heart of Britain’s chancellor during their time at Stanford University
+Believed to be richer than the Queen, the 42-year-old daughter of Indian IT billionaire NR Narayana Murthy captured the heart of Britain’s chancellor during their time at Stanford University

 Months after her birth in April 1980, Akshata Murthy’s ambitious parents left her in the care of her paternal grandparents to build a better life for their young family hundreds of miles away in Mumbai.

-In a letter to Akshata published in Legacy; Letters from eminent parents to their daughters, N.r.
-Narayana Murthy told of how he and wife Sudha made the “hard decision” to leave their firstborn behind as they “struggled to find their feet” in their burgeoning engineering and computer science careers.
+In a letter to Akshata published in Legacy: Letters from Eminent Parents to their Daughters, NR Narayana Murthy told of how he and wife Sudha made the “hard decision” to leave their firstborn behind as they “struggled to find their feet” in their burgeoning engineering and computer science careers.

-Narayana, then a promising programmer who would go on to launch £3.5 billion IT services company Infosys, said he flew to a regional airport where he hired a car every weekend to drive and spend time with his little girl.
+Narayana, then a promising programmer who would go on to launch £3.5bn IT services company Infosys, said he flew to a regional airport where he hired a car every weekend to drive and spend time with his little girl.

 “It was very expensive, but I couldn’t do without seeing you,” he wrote.

 Narayana credits his wife, Sudha, with raising Akshata and brother Rohan, three years her junior, to be the “fine individuals” they are.
-Sudha, who was the first female engineer to work for India’s then-largest car manufacturer, is now a philanthropist and public healthcare advocate, the Times of India reports.
+Sudha, who was the first female engineer to work for India’s then-largest car manufacturer, is now a philanthropist and public healthcare advocate, The Times of India reports.

 When a young Akshata eventually joined her parents in Mumbai, they did their best to immerse her in study, reading and debate – by having no TV in the home, according to the book.